INTRODUCTION

 OVERVIEW ON MINING CLAIMS

+The Mining Law of 1872 gives US citizens and companies the right to locate claims on public lands that are open to mineral entry.
+There are 254 million acres of public land in 12 Western States that are open to claim staking.
+Additionally, some states – like Alaska – have significant state land that can be claimed.
 There are approximately 422,000 active mining claims in the United States, most of which are 20 acres in size.
 The most sought-after minerals in mining claims are gold, silver, copper, lithium, and uranium.
 These five minerals generate annual revenues of $22 billion in the United States alone.
+It is important to note that common variety minerals such as sand, gravel, and pumice are considered saleable minerals and cannot be claimed; they must be leased from the BLM in a separate process.

 EVALUATING & SELECTING A PROPERTY